jamesmcintyre/foodie-love/readme.md

-# MEAN Stack Starter

-This is a simple template to get started writing MEAN Stack apps.
-It includes:

-- Express
-- AngularJS
-- Angular UI Router
-- Gulp

-More will likely be added in the future.  (you'll have to plug in Mongoose yourself.)
+# Foodie Love

+This is a exercise in mean stock to develop a simple "dating site" for foodies where they are matched by their tastes in cuisine!

 To install: